Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Galaxy clustering with gravitational redshift

 \subsection{Nonlinear modelling of the redshift-space correlation function in the wide-angle regime}

-To go beyond the linear regime, we begin by extending the wide-angle streaming model presented in Ref.~\cite{Dam:2023}.
-We will do so in a more formal way to make clear the possibility of generalisation beyond RSD.
+The wide-angle streaming model we presented in Ref.~\cite{Dam:2023} forms the basis of our model.
+Here we will extend it, doing so in a way that makes clear the possibility of generalisation beyond RSD.
 There are two elements to the model: (\emph{i}) a map from the undistorted, real-space position $\x$ to the observed, redshift-space position $\s$ (both in comoving units); and (\emph{ii}) the requirement that the number of tracers in going between real and redshift space is conserved.